Team : CHOQUET

 Tel. (+33) 5 33 51 47 32

 Anna Brachet is a CNRS researcher.
-She was trained as a cell biologist in the Lab of Benedicte Dargent in Marseille (France).
-During her post-doc in the lab of Jose A. Esteban in Madrid (Spain), she discovered that LTP-triggered cholesterol redistribution activates Cdc42 and drives AMPA receptor synaptic delivery (Brachet et al., JCB 2015).
-In 2017, she joined the team of Daniel Choquet and launched a new research project on the role of spectrin and its interplay with membrane lipids in synaptic function.
+She was trained as a cell biologist in the Lab of Benedicte Dargent in Marseille (France), where she studied the dynamic organization and diffusion of sodium channels.
+She demonstrated the importance of the ankyrin-spectrin cytoskeleton in the restriction of sodium channels membrane diffusion at the axon initial segment (Brachet et al. JCB 2008 and Brachet et al. JCB 2010).
+During her post-doc in the lab of Jose A. Esteban in Madrid (Spain), she discovered that LTP-triggered cholesterol redistribution activates Cdc42 and drives AMPA receptor synaptic delivery (Brachet et al., JCB 2015) and analyzed kinesin 1 role during long term depression (Brachet et al., Cell report 2021).
+In 2017, she joined the team of Daniel Choquet and launched a new research project on the role of spectrin and membrane interplay in synaptic functions.

 Scientific Context

-This activity is headed by Anna Brachet (CR, senior researcher) and currently involves Marie-Lise Jobin (post-doctoral fellow), Léa Sarzynski and Théo Dudon (PhD students).
-Her objective is to study the role of cytoskeleton proteins and their interactions with the membrane in the dynamic regulation of dendritic spine morphology and physiology.
+This activity is headed by Anna Brachet (CR, senior researcher) and currently involves Shuai Hong (post-doctoral fellow), Léa Sarzynski and Théo Dudon (PhD students).
+Her objective is to study the role of cytoskeleton proteins and their interactions with membrane lipids in the dynamic regulation of neuronal and astrocytic morphology, mechano-sensing properties and physiology.

 Selected Publications